October 28th, 2020Should barbed wire fences be used for animals?

 Barbed-wire fences are well-known for keeping intruders out and keeping your property secure.
 When people see the little barbs placed on a fence, it instantly deters them from attempting to enter an area.

-The barbed wire fences don’t always have the same effect on animals though as they may not recognize that the barbs can lead to injuries.
-When using agricultural fencing, people often wonder if including barbed wires is appropriate or excessive when used for animals.
+However, barbed wire fences don’t always have the same effect on animals.
+Unlike intruders, animals don’t always recognize that the barbs can lead to injuries.
+When it comes to agricultural fencing, it’s important to consider whether including barbed wires is appropriate or excessive for your animal enclosures.

-The type of fence used often depends on the particular purpose of the fence.
-When fences are used for animals, it could either be used to keep animals, such as livestock, enclosed within a certain area or keep animals, such as wild animals, out of an area.
-Let’s take a look at if barbed wire fences are appropriate to use for enclosing your animals
+As always, the type of fence you should use usually depends on the particular purpose of the fence.
+When fences are used for animals, it’s generally either to keep animals, such as livestock, enclosed within a certain area or keep unwanted animals, such as wild animals, out of an area.
+In this case, we’re taking a look at the use case for barbed wire fencing as a means of keeping animals such as cattle, sheep, goats and horses in an enclosure.

 If you have animals, the safety of your animals should be paramount.
 With your animals in mind, many alternatives to barbed wire should be considered first, such as high tensile woven wire fences, which won’t hurt your animals.
-For animals that are a bit more forceful, you have the option to add electrified wire through woven wire fences
+For animals that are a bit more forceful, you have the option to use an electric fence.

 Of course, it depends on the type of livestock that you have.
-Barbed wire fencing is generally used for larger animals or more aggressive animals, such as goats.
-When using barbed wire fences for sheep and certain types of goats though, the fleece of these animals often get caught in the barbs.
+Barbed wire fencing is generally used for larger animals such as cattle or more aggressive animals, such as goats.
+When using barbed wire fences for sheep and certain types of goats though, you should be aware that the fleece of these animals can get caught in the barbs.

 Barbed wire fences are most commonly used for cattle.
 Though cattle may not recognize the barbs on the fence at first, after being pricked a few times, they often learn to stay away from the fences.